CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Scenarios_Guide.md

 ## Provision

 We define provision as:
-> The initial setup of your scenarios files and the OpenShift installation
+> The initial setup of your scenario's files and the OpenShift installation

 See the [Provision Guide](Provision_Guide.md) for detailed information meant to help you build the foundation of your scenario.